sider/sider-docs/docs/enterprise/amazon-s3.md

 # Amazon S3

 This describes how to set up Amazon S3 for Sider Enterprise.
-If you provision Sider Enterprise on AWS, you can use [Amazon S3](https://aws.amazon.com/s3/) instead of Minio.
+If you provision Sider Enterprise on AWS, you can use [Amazon S3](https://aws.amazon.com/s3/) instead of MiniO.

 ## Requirements